robenkleene/audio-references/max/max-for-live/max-for-live-coding-guidelines.md

 - **Vol**

 Use abbreviations in the `Short Name`, `Long Name`, and `Scripting Name`, but *not* in the `Hit` or `Info View Text`.

+## Documentation

+Use the `Info View Text` field to provide a text description of each parameter (the `Hint` field does not appear to be necessary).